How Much Does It Really Cost to Build and Run a Cruise Ship? And How Do They Make Money?

 Aerial view of the Royal Caribbean cruise ship Utopia of the Seas under construction at the Meyer Turku shipyard in Finland.
 A massive blue crane labeled "MEYER TURKU" hoists a large circular structure onto the ship’s deck, surrounded by construction equipment, cranes, and a completed ship docked nearby.

 In July 2025, Royal Caribbean’s Legend of the Seas marked a major construction milestone with the installation of the 327-ton AquaDome.
-Legend of the Seas is expected to debut in summer 2026.
+Legend of the Seas debuts in summer 2026.

 How Much Does It Cost to Build a Cruise Ship?

 Let’s not sugar-coat it, cruise ships are expensive.
-The average ocean-going cruise ship sailing today costs around $496 million (£380 million) to build.
-But the largest and most complex ships?
-They can break the $1 billion mark with ease.
+The average modern ocean‑going cruise ship costs between about $500 million and $900 million to build, depending on size and features.

 Royal Caribbean's Icon of the Seas cruise ship sails gracefully at dusk, with the glow of the setting sun casting a warm light on its sleek, white structure.
 The ship's impressive size and modern design, featuring a unique glass dome, are set against a backdrop of distant mountains and a pastel sky.